Electronic and digital signatures – What are they?

 There are two types of digital signature – the advanced electronic signature (AES) and the qualified electronic signature (QES).
 Both of these should ensure that the signer created the signature and has not been tampered with since.
 The QES takes this further with additional security measures and places the burden on the signer in the event of a dispute.
 Under EU law, it carries the same weight as a traditional handwritten signature.
 An SES does not.

-Learn more in our Quick Guide to electronic signatures.
+Learn more in our Expert guide to digital signatures.